pkgw/conda-recipes/how-it-all-works.md

 setuptools
 ```

-Then set up my personal [Binstar] channel as a source of additional packages:
+Then set up my personal [Binstar] channel as a source of additional packages, and
+make it so the (unused) named environments directory is out of the way:

 ```
-conda config --add channels http://conda.binstar.org/pkgw/channel/main
+conda config --add channels http://conda.binstar.org/pkgw/channel/main conda config --add envs_dirs {path-to-anaconda}/envs
 ```